 Find out about differences in sex development (DSDs), a group of rare conditions where the reproductive organs and genitals don't develop as expected.
 Some people prefer to use the term intersex.

-Diverticular disease and diverticulitis are related digestive conditions that affect the large intestine (bowel).
+Find out about diverticular disease and diverticulitis, related digestive conditions that affect the large intestine (bowel).

 Dizziness is a common symptom that’s not usually a sign of anything serious, but its cause should be investigated by a doctor.

 Read about dry mouth, including what causes it and things you can do to help ease it yourself.

 Information and advice about dysarthria – difficulty speaking caused by problems controlling the muscles used in speech.

 Find out about dysentery, including the symptoms, when to see a GP, treatment, how to reduce your risk of getting it and how to avoid passing it on to others.